RitwikBijalwan/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification
-The project is done as a case study of Breast Cancer Classification with implementation of Support Vector Machine.
+The project is done as implementation of Support Vector Machine for Breast Cancer Classification.
 Dataset used for the purpose is in-built dataset provided by sklearn.